libgit2/libgit2/README.md

 libgit2 provides you with the ability to manage Git repositories in the programming language of your choice.
-It's used in production to power many applications including GitHub.com, Plastic SCM and Visual Studio Team Services.
+It's used in production to power many applications including GitHub.com, Plastic SCM and Azure DevOps.

 It does not aim to replace the git tool or its user-facing commands.
 Some APIs resemble the plumbing commands as those align closely with the concepts of the